A-H176 Quotient Sciences Privacy Notice

 Sometimes we need to share your health information with an occupational health organisation to help us in assessing your suitability for a role, or how we can make appropriate adjustments to take into account a health condition you may have.
 Before we share such information we will get your explicit consent.

 How long will you use my information for?

 We will retain your personal information for a period of up to 21 months after we have communicated to you our decision about whether to appoint you to the role.
-We retain your personal information so that we can show, in the event of a legal claim, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way, or in case another opportunity arises for which you think you may be suitable.
+We retain your personal information so we can show, if a legal claim occurs, that we have not discriminated against candidates on prohibited grounds and that we have conducted the recruitment exercise in a fair and transparent way, or if another opportunity arises for which you think you may be suitable.
 After this period, we will securely destroy your personal information in accordance with our retention policy.